domino-1/se-lab/README.md

 # SE Spaceship

-This is a not complex default application for the [Software Engineering](http://www.mit.bme.hu/oktatas/targyak/vimiab04) course at BME MIT.
+This is not a complex application for the [Software Engineering](http://www.mit.bme.hu/oktatas/targyak/vimiab04) course at BME MIT.

 The application is simplified and deliberately contains bugs.